JustinBilleci/learning-progress/README.md

 *March 27th, 2024*

 Twenty-third Log: Added the third section to the front page of the gym app.
 Definitely going to work on a smaller project to start off learning NEXT.js.
 I found that these bigger projects often have equal levels of stress and learning, whereas the smaller projects have a lot more learning that gives you a better understanding of the basics with much less stress giving you the ability to move on to bigger projects and deal with them better.

+*March 28th, 2024*

+Twenty-fourth Log: Updated the functionality and responsiveness of all buttons in the three main components.
+Looking forward to finally completing this tomorrow, Thanks for checking in!